MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-windows.md

 This enrollment option is available for domain-joined devices that you want to manage using Intune.
 Before enrolling, the devices must be hybrid Azure AD joined.
 Meaning, the devices are registered in on-premises Active Directory (AD), and registered in Azure AD.
 Once registered in Azure AD, they're available to enroll in Intune, and receive the settings and device features you configure.

 > [!TIP]
-> In the Endpoint Manager admin center, you can use [Group Policy analytics](../configuration/group-policy-analytics.md) to see the on-premises group policies settings that are supported by cloud MDM providers, including Microsoft Intune.
+> In the Endpoint Manager admin center, you can use [Group Policy analytics](../configuration/group-policy-analytics.md) to see your on-premises group policies settings that are supported by cloud MDM providers, including Microsoft Intune.
+>
+> If you want a cloud native solution to manage devices, then [Windows Autopit](#windows-autopilot) (in this article) might be the best option for your organization.

 You create a group policy on your local AD.
 When a group policy refresh occurs on the device, users are notified to complete the configuration.
 The configuration uses the user's Azure AD account to automatically enroll the device in Intune.